-R.1 By applying to become a UKIP candidate the applicant grants permission for the Party to make such use, including publication or broadcasting via any medium, as the Party sees fit of any intellectual property such as photographs, written personal statements, recorded information and any other data received by the Party from the applicant.

-R.2 The applicant further agrees, upon such application, that copyright in such material as is set out in R.1 shall henceforth solely vest in the Party.

-R.3 Anyone becoming a UKIP candidate consents to publication of the telephone numbers and email addresses that they have provided to the Party for the purpose of allowing members of the public to contact them, unless they expressly state in writing that such information is copyright or they advance any matter of personal security which reasonably justifies such information being withheld.

-R.4 The National Executive Committee has the sole right to de-select candidates previously selected to stand for UKIP at any type of public election and shall maintain a list of people who shall not be permitted to stand for UKIP at any type of public election.
+- R.1 By applying to become a UKIP candidate the applicant grants permission for the Party to make such use, including publication or broadcasting via any medium, as the Party sees fit of any intellectual property such as photographs, written personal statements, recorded information and any other data received by the Party from the applicant. - R.2 The applicant further agrees, upon such application, that copyright in such material as is set out in R.1 shall henceforth solely vest in the Party. - R.3 Anyone becoming a UKIP candidate consents to publication of the telephone numbers and email addresses that they have provided to the Party for the purpose of allowing members of the public to contact them, unless they expressly state in writing that such information is copyright or they advance any matter of personal security which reasonably justifies such information being withheld. - R.4 The National Executive Committee has the sole right to de-select candidates previously selected to stand for UKIP at any type of public election and shall maintain a list of people who shall not be permitted to stand for UKIP at any type of public election. - R.5 In the event of serious misconduct by a candidate, the Party Chairman shall have the right to suspend a candidate for up to 7 days pending a decision from the National Executive Committee. - R.6 No former member of a Party or organisation on the proscribed list may be selected as a UKIP candidate for any type of election, whether external or internal to the Party. - R.7 No member may stand for election as a UKIP candidate if they are currently a member of another political Party.
+The Party Chairman may permit an exception to R.7 where he believes it to be in the Party's strategic interests to do so. - R.8 At the time of application, a candidate must disclose any prior criminal convictions to the Party. - R.9 In the event that a candidate is convicted of a criminal offence subsequent to disclosure under R.8, the candidate must notify the Party Secretary and the General Secretary.
+Where the Party's reputation could be affected, the matter shall be referred to the Party Chairman who may suspend the committee member from office pending an NEC decision concerning removal from office. - R.10 Failure to disclose information required in R.8 or R.9 may be grounds for disciplinary action.

+R.11 The selection of any UKIP candidate for any public election shall be subject to a vetting procedure, as from time to time determined by the NEC, to verify that the candidate is an appropriate person to stand for public elected office for UKIP.

-R.5 In the event of serious misconduct by a candidate, the Party Chairman shall have the right to suspend a candidate for up to 7 days pending a decision from the National Executive Committee.
+R.12 Membership of the Party does not confer any right to stand as a candidate for UKIP.

-R.6 No former member of a Party or organisation on the proscribed list may be selected as a UKIP candidate for any type of election, whether external or internal to the Party.

-R.7 No member may stand for election as a UKIP candidate if they are currently a member of another political Party.
-The Party Chairman may permit an exception to R.7 where he believes it to be in the Party's strategic interests to do so.

-R.8 At the time of application, a candidate must disclose any prior criminal convictions to the Party.

-R.9 In the event that a candidate is convicted of a criminal offence subsequent to disclosure under R.8, the candidate must notify the Party Secretary and the General Secretary.
-Where the Party's reputation could be affected, the matter shall be referred to the Party Chairman who may suspend the committee member from office pending an NEC decision concerning removal from office.

-R.10 Failure to disclose information required in R.8 or R.9 may be grounds for disciplinary action.